 Phone: (716) 645-0193

-I am interested in the etiology of and intervention for problematic alcohol and other substance use in young adults.
-My most recent work has focused around two interests: (1) psychosocial determinants of young adult alcohol use, and (2) co-occurrence of posttraumatic stress symptoms and substance use.
+I am interested in the etiology of and intervention for hazardous alcohol and other substance use.
+My most recent work has focused around two areas: (1) psychosocial determinants of problem substance use, particularly among young adults, and (2) the intersection of trauma and posttraumatic stress symptoms with alcohol and other drugs.

 My research on young adult drinking has examined both environmental and individual determinants of alcohol use utilizing laboratory and survey approaches.
 In particular, my research examines how individual-level factors such as gender, affective state, and alcohol cognitions (e.g., expectancies, motives) may account for differential responses to the social environment.
-My colleagues and I recently have completed a series of NIAAA-funded laboratory studies of associations among mood, alcohol expectancies, and drinking.
+We recently have begun an NIAAA-funded examination of geospatial risk for affect-driven substance use (R21 AA029279-01A1) to understand how alcohol cues in our daily environment may contribute to drinking risk.

-I also am interested in the measurement and evaluation of negative consequences resulting from heavy drinking in college students.
-Along with my colleagues, I have developed the Young Adult Alcohol Consequences Questionnaire (YAACQ) which assesses multiple domains of alcohol consequences.
-More information about this measure – including measure items, scoring instructions, and supporting references, can be found at my personally maintained website.
+I also study the measurement and evaluation of negative consequences resulting from heavy drinking or problem cannabis use in college students.
+Along with my colleagues, I developed the Young Adult Alcohol Consequences Questionnaire (YAACQ) which assesses multiple domains of alcohol consequences.
+We also developed the Marijuana Consequence Questionnaire (MACQ), based on the YAACQ.